Brain Breaks

 The Goal of a Brain Break

-The goal of a brain break is to allow your brain to rest.
+The goal of a brain break is to allow your brain to rest if you cannot tolerate your symptoms so that you can keep doing things you enjoy and important activities after this break.

 Rest looks different for each person, so finding what works for you may take some time and practice.